SimonePrt/SimonePrt/README.md

 Hello everyone!
-At this link: https://huggingface.co/spaces/SimoneP/J there the prototype of my app.
-I an app that help you to find a job.
+At this link: https://huggingface.co/spaces/SimoneP/J there is the prototype of my app.
+Is an app that help you to find a job.
 If you have 10 minutes and you would like to try it, please contact me on LinkedIn: https://www.linkedin.com/in/simoneproto/

 <!--
 **SimonePrt/SimonePrt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.